equinor/ert/docs/rst/manual/keywords/index.rst

 	takes the value ECLIPSE100.

 	The FORWARD_MODEL keyword expects a series of keywords, each defined with INSTALL_JOB.
-The enkf will execute the jobs in sequentially in the order they are entered.
+ERT will execute the jobs in sequentially in the order they are entered.
 Note that the ENKF_SCHED_FILE keyword can be used to change the FORWARD_MODEL for sub-sequences of the run.